Ask Congress to Protect Refugee and Migrant Children

 Every child, regardless of borders, needs to be safe and protected.
 UNICEF has advocated tirelessly for children’s rights around the globe for more than 70 years, and knows that children need to be seen as children, first and foremost.

-Proper Congressional oversight regarding the treatment of children during all administrative and legal processes is essential to protecting children and avoiding abuses.
+We need your help to support several bills in Congress that help protect children and families, and address conditions in Central America.
 Please join us by contacting your federal legislators to urge them to protect refugee and migrant children.